naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

    - data classification/masking tasks are present where needed.

 8. **KiloCode support**
-   - `--kilocode` behavior and Orchestrator-per-task loop are honored.
+   - `--kilocode` behaviour and Orchestrator-per-task loop are honoured.
+   - where `--require-orchestrator` is used, failure conditions are clearly reported and non-Orchestrator runs are not silently allowed in strict mode.

 9. **Secret/PII propagation**
    - best-effort checks are in place.